Gilford, County Down: Sport

 Gilford Boxing Club has produced a number of All-Ireland winners.
 It is situated in the old church hall beside Gilford chapel.

-Gilford Crusaders Football Club play in Division 3 of the Mid-Ulster Football League.
+Gilford Crusaders Football Club play in the Mid-Ulster Football League.
+Their badge depicts a Christian Crusader with a sword and shield.
+The clubs' home matches take place at Woodlands Park.
+Gilford Crusaders won the coveted Mid-Ulster Cup in 1935.